codeforsanjose/CaliDrought/README.md

 ## Why?

 There exists data portals for the California drought, sure.
 The CDEC website, the current main source of data for Calidrought, is probably the best example.
-However, the website is incredibly difficult to browse through and use - which is fairly typical for Government produced websites.
+However, like most Government owned websites, it is incredibly difficult to browse through and use.
 Also, it does not provide its data programmatically - which makes building out custom visualizations difficult.

 Furthermore, every non-government visualization I've seen so far has been built off of packaged CSV files that capture point in time data.
-That being said, I want to lower the barrier to entry for those types of projects as well as providing the tooling needed for those projects to keep up to date.
+Calidrought aims to lower the barrier to entry for those data visualization projects as well as providing the tooling needed for them to be kept up to date.

 ## Initial Scope